mrdaemon/exosphere/docs/source/configuration.rst

 - :option:`port`: The SSH port to connect to the host.
 Defaults to 22.
 - :option:`username`: An optional SSH username to use when connecting to the host
 - :option:`description`: A short string describing the host, to be displayed in UIs
-- :option:`connect_timeout`: The number of seconds to wait for a response from the host over SSH.
+- :option:`connect_timeout`: The number of seconds to wait for a response from the host over SSH
 - :option:`sudo_policy`: The sudo policy to use when running commands on the host

-You will find below the detailed list of all available host options and their defaults.
+Below is the detailed list of all available host options and their defaults.

 .. _hosts_name_option:

 .. option:: name

     The name of the host, which uniquely identifies the host within the inventory.
-    It is recommended that you keep this to a short string, and not a fully qualified domain name, although it can be arbitrary.
+    It is recommended to keep this to a short string rather than a fully qualified domain name, although it can be arbitrary.

     .. attention::